San Fransisco Declaration of Research Assessment (DORA)

 - To the extent that membership of a Review panel or the performance of activities as a Reviewer involves the processing of personal data on behalf of SFI, reviewers must agree to process the personal data solely in connection with the review, or as otherwise instructed by SFI, and to comply with data security obligations in respect of the Data Protection Acts 1988 and 2003.

 - Reviewers must agree to act justly in conducting a review for SFI.
 A review must be conducted with integrity, impartiality and confidentiality and without bias on the basis of gender, race, colour, age, disability, national origin, sexual orientation, political or religious affiliation or marital status.
-Reviewers are requested to review and consider the guidance provided to aid reviewers in the understanding of unconscious bias [Reproduced by kind permission of The Royal Society].
+Reviewers are requested to review and consider the guidance provided to aid reviewers in the understanding of unconscious bias.

 - In order to participate in a review for SFI, individuals are required to agree to SFI’s Reviewer Conflict of Interest and Confidentiality Statement.